Economy of Equatorial Guinea: Infrastructure

+Sectors

 Energy developments

 After a slow start, Equatorial Guinea has recently (as of 2002) emerged as a major oil producer in the Gulf of Guinea, one of the most promising hydrocarbon regions in the world.
 The main oil fields, Zafiro and Alba, both lie offshore of Bioko island.
-In 1999 oil production was about five times its 1996 level; Zafiro Field, operated by ExxonMobil and Ocean Energy, produced about 100000 oilbbl/d, and CMS Nomeco extracted approximately 6700 oilbbl/d.
+In 1999, oil production was about five times its 1996 level; Zafiro Field, operated by ExxonMobil and Ocean Energy, produced about 100000 oilbbl/d, and CMS Nomeco extracted approximately 6700 oilbbl/d.
 In 2002, production was nearly 200,000 barrels per day.

-In 1995 Mobil (now ExxonMobil) discovered the large Zafiro field, with estimated reserves of 400000000 oilbbl.
+In 1995, Mobil (now ExxonMobil) discovered the large Zafiro field, with estimated reserves of 400000000 oilbbl.
 Production began in 1996.
 The company announced a 3-year U.S.$1bn rapid-development program to boost output to 130000 oilbbl/d by early 2001.
 Progress was delayed due to a contractual dispute with the government and by unexpectedly difficult geology.
 The difference with the government was eventually resolved.

-In 1998 a more liberal regulatory and profit-sharing arrangement for hydrocarbon exploration and production activities was introduced.
+In 1998, a more liberal regulatory and profit-sharing arrangement for hydrocarbon exploration and production activities was introduced.
 It revised and updated the production-sharing contract, which, until then, had favoured Western operators heavily.
 As a result, domestic oil receipts rose from 13% to 20% of oil export revenue.
 However, the government's share remains relatively poor by international standards.

-In 1997 CMS Nomeco moved to expand its operation with a U.S.$300m methanol plant.
+In 1997, CMS Nomeco moved to expand its operation with a U.S.$300m methanol plant.
 The plant entered production in 2000 and helped boost natural gas condensate output from Alba field.

-In August 1999 the government closed bidding on a new petroleum-licensing round for 53 unexplored deepwater blocks and seven shallow-water blocks.
+In August 1999, the government closed bidding on a new petroleum-licensing round for 53 unexplored deepwater blocks and seven shallow-water blocks.
 The response was small due to a combination of factors, including falling oil prices, restructuring within the oil industry, and uncertainty over an undemarcated maritime border with Nigeria (which was not resolved until 2000).